eye-division/kindle-co-ed/_casestudies/stakeholder-maps---they-dont-stay-still--helping-busy-professionals-stay-on-top-of-the-big-picture.md

 In the Health Outcomes business, I have to understand those Stakeholder needs as they evolve.
 The quick-fire briefing note produced by KindleCo brought me straight up to speed on recent ***changes at national level*** impacting the way Health would work with its partner agencies in support of Womens Health, Children & Young People… Accessible, bite-size & bespoke, the note was information-rich, when I was time poor".

-David Churchman, Founder & Director, Inspired Health Outcomes, Oxford
+David Churchman, Founder & Director, Inspired Health Outcomes, November 2023